gtk-rs/gtk4-rs/book/src/gobject_properties.md

 ```

 Both `property` and `set_property` panic if the property does not exist, has the wrong type or has the wrong permissions.
-This is fine in most situations where these cases are hardcoded within the program.
+This is fine in most situations where these cases are hard-coded within the program.
 If this does not apply for your program you might want to use [`try_property`](http://gtk-rs.org/gtk-rs-core/stable/latest/docs/glib/object/trait.ObjectExt.html#tymethod.try_property) and [`try_set_property`](http://gtk-rs.org/gtk-rs-core/stable/latest/docs/glib/object/trait.ObjectExt.html#tymethod.try_set_property) instead.

 Properties can not only be accessed via getters & setters, they can also be bound to each other.